AspiraLimited/oddsmarket_client/INTERNAL-PUBLISH-JAR.md

 # Releasing oddsmarket Java client library

+**This is internal documentation for oddsmarket developers.**

-This manual describes process of releasing oddsmarket Java client library JAR on Github Packages service.
+The manual describes process of releasing oddsmarket Java client library JAR on Github Packages service and creating release on GitHub.

 ## Configuring maven